rob-blackbourn/bareASGI/README.md

 The response is a tuple of the staus code, a list of headers, and an async byyes generator for the response body.

+The `scope` is a dictionary which holds the request information, e.g. server, scheme, method, etc.

+The `content` is an sync iterator of bytes.
+The are some utility functions for extracting strings.

 ### HttpMiddlewareCallback

 The middleware callback adds an http request callback as the last argument.